Now Is a Really Good Time to Understand How Interest Rates Work | Wealthsimple

 1. They can institute negative interest rates.
 Which essentially means it costs you money to keep your assets as cash.
 European countries have used negative interest rates in the past, but the evidence is far from clear that it’s an effective tool.

-2. They can use government money to buy risky assets — the Bank of Canada has started doing this by buying government debt.
+2. They can use government money to buy risky assets.
 That means assets are often worth more, which makes people feel wealthier and encourages people to take more risk and spend more instead of parking money in conservative assets like government bonds.
 This is what the Fed in the U.S. did during the subprime crisis a decade ago.

 3. They can pump money into banks (i.e., lending to them with no interest) to make it easier and more attractive for them issue loans to businesses at artificially low rates, or even offer financing directly to companies